 Steps to Copy Comments in Excel Using User-Defined Vlookup Function

 Assume you want to look up a value along with the comments (if any) in the range B5:C9.
 The lookup value is given in cell E5.
 Now you want to use a VLOOKUP formula to return a value associated with the lookup value along with comments if it contains any.
 But as we have said, the VLOOKUP function is not fit for this job, i.e. copying the comments.
-So, we will create a UDF which works with the same mechanism as the VLOOKUP function does.
+So, we will create a UDF that works with the same mechanism as the VLOOKUP function.

 Follow the steps below to be able to do that.

 📌 Step 1: Open a New Module to Insert VBA Code

 - First, press ALT+F11 to open the VBA window.
 Then select Insert >> New Module to create a new module as shown in the following picture.

 📌 Step 2: Write VBA Code to Create UDF

 - After that, copy the following code using the copy button.

 Function VLOOKUPCMT(lookup_value As Variant, table_array As Range, col_index_num As Long, range_lookup As Long) As Variant Application.Volatile Dim xReturn As Variant Dim yCell As Range xReturn = Application.Match(lookup_value, table_array.Columns(1), range_lookup) If IsError(xReturn) Then VLOOKUPCMT = "Not Found" Else Set yCell = table_array.Columns(col_index_num).Cells(1)(xReturn) VLOOKUPCMT = yCell.Value With Application.Caller If Not .Comment Is Nothing Then .Comment.Delete End If If Not yCell.Comment Is Nothing Then .AddComment yCell.Comment.Text End If End With End If End Function